-In the Lifelong Learners program, senior students 65 years or older may enroll in one undergraduate academic course of up to four credit hours being offered that particular semester tuition-free*.
+In the Lifelong Learners program, senior students 65 years or older may enroll in one academic course of up to four credit hours being offered that particular semester tuition-free*.
 Lifelong Learners attend class with Ole Miss students on any UM campus.
 Sound a bit scary?
 It’s not!
 Lifelong Learners, faculty, and students alike love it–and it’s so easy!

 * Includes base tuition only; online course fees, special class fees and/or any non-resident fees are not included.